 - frequency and urgency of calls received.

 If employees have to leave a phone number or carry a pager but are free to leave the premises and attend to personal matters without restriction, they are not eligible for standby pay.
 Employees will be paid standby pay if while waiting to return to work they are so restricted that they cannot pursue personal activities.
 Standby pay rates will be determined by the Division of Human Resources.
 If employees are called back to work while on standby, they will be paid at their regular rate of pay for the hours actually worked or at time and a half for any overtime that is worked.
 Exempt employees are not eligible for standby pay, except for exempt employees in certain healthcare areas who may be eligible if their department has a written policy allowing for such payments.

 8. Extra Compensation

 Under the Fair Labor Standards Act, exempt employees are not paid on the basis of the number of hours worked.
 Exempt employment is a professional relationship whereby employees are given the flexibility to exercise professional judgment both in how and when the work is done.
 They are expected to meet operational needs and are evaluated on results achieved.
 Therefore, exempt employees do not normally receive extra compensation for work conducted beyond the normal forty (40) hours per week.
 However, exempt employees may in limited circumstances receive extra compensation from the University for work performed outside the employee's department.
-Non-exempt employees must be paid per Fair Labor Standards Act requirements, which normally means payment of overtime for hours worked beyond forty (40) in the workweek.
+Non-exempt employees must be paid pursuant to Fair Labor Standards Act requirements, which normally means payment of overtime for hours worked beyond forty (40) in the workweek.